-At December 31, 2017, our 104 predominantly retail shopping center and mixed-use properties are located in 12 states and the District of Columbia.
-There are approximately 3,000 leases with tenants providing a wide range of retail products and services.
-These tenants range from sole proprietorships to national retailers; no one tenant or corporate group of tenants accounts for more than 2.9% of annualized base rent.
+At December 31, 2018, our 104 predominantly retail shopping center and mixed-use properties are located in 12 states and the District of Columbia.
+There are approximately 3,000 commercial leases and 2,600 residential leases.
+Our commercial tenants range from sole proprietorships to national retailers and corporations.
+At December 31, 2018, no one tenant or corporate group of tenants accounted for more than 2.7% of annualized base rent.